AdobeDocs/analytics-platform.en/help/_includes/snippets.md

 Consider the following example:

 1. On September 15, a person arrives to your site through a paid search advertisement, then leaves.
-2. On September 18, the person arrives to your site again through a social media link they got from a friend.
+1. On September 18, the person arrives to your site again through a social media link they got from a friend.
 They add several items to their cart, but do not purchase anything.
-3. On September 24, your marketing team sends them an email with a coupon for some of the items in their cart.
+1. On September 24, your marketing team sends them an email with a coupon for some of the items in their cart.
 They apply the coupon, but visit several other sites to see if any other coupons are available.
 They find another through a display ad, then ultimately make a purchase for $50.

 Depending on your lookback window and attribution model, channels receive different credit.
-The following are some notable examples:
+The following are some examples:

 * Using **first touch** and a **session lookback window**, attribution looks at only the third visit.
 Between email and display, email was first, so email gets 100% credit for the $50 purchase.

 * Using **first touch** and a **person lookback window**, attribution looks at all three visits.
 Paid search was first, so it gets 100% credit for the $50 purchase.

 * Using **linear** and a **session lookback window**, credit is divided between email and display.
 Both of these channels each get $25 credit.
-* Using **linear** and a **person lookback window**, credit is divided between paid search, social, email, and display.
+Using **linear** and a **person lookback window**, credit is divided between paid search, social, email, and display.
 Each channel gets $12.50 credit for this purchase.

 * Using **J-shaped** and a **person lookback window**, credit is divided between paid search, social, email, and display.

   * 60% credit is given to display, for $30.
   * 20% credit is given to paid search, for $10.
   * The remaining 20% is divided between social and email, giving $5 to each.

 * Using **Time Decay** and a **person lookback window**, credit is divided between paid search, social, email, and display.
 Using the default 7-day half-life:

   * Gap of zero days between display touch point and conversion. `2^(-0/7) = 1`
   * Gap of zero days between email touch point and conversion. `2^(-0/7) = 1`
   * Gap of six days between social touch point and conversion. `2^(-6/7) = 0.552`
   * Gap of nine days between paid search touch point and conversion. `2^(-9/7) = 0.41`
   * Normalizing these values results in the following:

       * Display: 33.8%, getting $16.88
       * Email: 33.8% getting $16.88
       * Social: 18.6%, getting $9.32
       * Paid Search: 13.8%, getting $6.92

 Conversion events that typically have whole numbers are divided if credit belongs to more than one channel.
 For example, if two channels contribute to an order using a Linear attribution model, both channels get 0.5 of that order.
 These partial metrics are summed across all people then rounded to the nearest integer for reporting.